Your Memberships & Subscriptions

 "...The premise is intriguing, but the execution is lacking.
 Matt Haig could ask more of his readers and give us a more thoughtful book...."
 Read more

-Customers have mixed opinions about the pacing of the book, with some finding it moving and quick, while others note that parts of the book are slow.
+Customers have mixed opinions about the pacing of the book, with some finding it quick while others note that parts of it are slow.

 "...The last couple of pages got a bit sappy, but that’s okay.
 It’s been a hard year and we DESERVE a sappy, sweet, precious ending, right??..."
 Read more